BlockHeads’ Recommended Resource Ecosystem

 Highland EM Ultrasound was developed by Arun Nagdev, one of the BlockHeads co-founders, highlighting the shared academic foundation and collaborative approach that connects both platforms.

-Core Ultrasound delivers high-quality, clinically focused education tailored specifically to emergency medicine.
-Their content bridges foundational knowledge with bedside application in a way that resonates with practicing clinicians.
+Core Ultrasound delivers high-quality, clinically focused education tailored to emergency medicine.
+Their content provides a structured approach that bridges foundational knowledge with bedside application in a way that resonates with practicing clinicians.

-At BlockHeads, we recommend Core Ultrasound as a resource that complements procedural learning—particularly their nerve block content, which provides clear, high-yield demonstrations that translate well to real-world emergency department practice.
+It serves as a strong complement to procedural learning—particularly in regional anesthesia—offering clear, high-yield demonstrations that translate well to real-world emergency department practice.

 The Ultrasound GEL Podcast offers engaging, high-yield discussions on ultrasound applications, clinical reasoning, and evolving practice patterns in emergency medicine.